This course is now fully booked.

-Using both theory and practical activities, the course will encourage individual and group learning and will be ideal for those who recognise the importance of experiential and practical learning – crucial in working with this age group.
+Using both theory and practical activities, the course will encourage individual and group learning and will be ideal for those who recognise the importance of practical learning – crucial in working with this age group.

-Our facilitator will use communicative education techniques throughout and participants must be willing to engage with all the group members during all group activities, to further advance all participants’ learning.
+Our facilitator will use communicative education techniques throughout and participants must be willing to engage with all the group members during all group and break out room activities, to further advance all participants’ learning.

-A minimum of 80% attendance of the 12 study days (please do try to attend all the dates as Mary Clair will be unable to revisit topics)
+A minimum of 80% attendance of the 10 study days (please do try to attend all the dates as Mary Clair will be unable to revisit topics)

-- One 3000 word pass marked essay
+One 3000 word pass marked assignment

-- One 4000 word pass marked essay
+One 4000 word pass marked assignment

-- A log showing a minimum of 40 hours counselling practice with at least two people under 18 (not seen as a pair or in groups).
-Hours to be from the beginning of the course.
+A log showing a minimum of 40 hours counselling practice with at least two people under 18 (not seen as a pair or in groups).

 “This is a great course! it is well structured and I feel it’s giving me the knowledge and confidence to work in this area.
 I’ve particularly benefitted from being with other counsellors who bring different views and theory to life and make it practical.”